 "Personal data" means data relating to a living individual (i.e. natural person) who can be identified from the data (information) we hold or possess.
-This includes, but is not limited to, your name a nationality, details (inclu image, bank term "perso the same me "Processing" recording or including, or Processing a "Sensitive p information beliefs, trade the commiss committed l such procee Note that p example, a name, its co personal da information obligations and secure
+This includes, but is not limited to, your name a nationality, details (inclu image, bank term "perso the same m "Processing" recording or including, or Processing a "Sensitive p information beliefs, trad the commis committed I such procee Note that p example, a name, its co personal da information obligations and secure 3.
+THE Personal da that person Chat with Trexie been remov the account opening stage), we may collect, use, store and transfer different kinds of persona data about you which we have grouped together.

-3. THE

-Personal da that person been remov